Hello Surgeon

 What does a positive Quadriceps Active Test mean?

 If the PCL is ruptured, the tibia sags into posterior subluxation (2 mm or more), and the patellar ligament is then directed anteriorly.
+Contraction of the quadriceps causes the tibia to shift forward to its normal position, indicating a positive test for a torn posterior cruciate ligament.

 positive Quadriceps Active Test